Carbon quantum dot: Properties

-Synthesis of CQDs
+Synthesis

 Synthetic methods for CQDs are roughly divided into two categories, "top-down" and "bottom-up" routes.
 These can be achieved via chemical, electrochemical or physical techniques.
 The CQDs obtained could be optimized during preparation or post-treatment.
 Modification of CQDs is also very important to get good surface properties which are essential for solubility and selected applications.

 Synthetic methods

 "Top-down" synthetic route refers to breaking down larger carbon structures such as graphite, carbon nanotubes, and nanodiamonds into CQDs using laser ablation, arc discharge, and electrochemical techniques.
 For example, Zhou et al. first applied electrochemical method into synthesis of CQDs.
 They grew multi-walled carbon nanotubes on a carbon paper, then they inserted the carbon paper into an electrochemical cell containing supporting electrolyte including degassed acetonitrile and 0.1 M tetrabutyl ammonium perchlorate.
 Later, they applied this method in cutting CNTs or assembling CNTs into functional patterns which demonstrated the versatile callability of this method in carbon nanostructure manipulations.